-Ants e.g. Iridomyrmex spp. and Pheidole spp. have been identified as the main vectors of the pathogen within the immediate environment.
-Souring beetles such as Carpophilus spp. and Haptoncus spp. may play a minor role and are considered unimportant as vectors (Lim and Lowings 1982; Lim 1986).
-Species belonging to all four of these genera are present in Australia (APPD 2011).
-As shown under establishment above, the pineapple tarsonemid mite, Steneotarsonemus ananas present in Australian pineapple plantations (Waite 1993) may assist in the spread of the two bacterial diseases after establishment.
+- Ants (e.g. Iridomyrmex spp. and Pheidole spp.) have been identified as the main vectors of the pathogen within the immediate environment.
+Souring beetles such as Carpophilus spp. and Haptoncus spp. although considered unimportant as vectors for fruit collapse (Lim and Lowings 1982; Lim 1986) may play a role as vectors for heart rot.
+Species belonging to all four of these genera are present in Australia (APPD 2011). - As discussed under the probability of establishment, bees and birds that visit pineapple flowers can play a role in spread.
+The pineapple tarsonemid mite, Steneotarsonemus ananas, is present in Australian pineapple plantations (Waite 1993) and may assist in the spread of the two bacterial diseases after establishment.